GaryBAYLOR/mixR/paper/paper.md

 -   Gaussian mixture with three components (`mod3`)
 -   Weibull mixture with two components (`mod4`)

 The fitted coefficients in `mod1` and `mod2` and the top two plots in Figure \ref{fig:plot1} show that binning does not cause much information loss, and we get similar fitted results using either raw data or binned data.
 This is usually the case when we have at least moderate data size, and the underlying mixture model is not too complex (e.g., too many mixture components).
-A benefit of binning is it reduces the computation burden significantly for large data, especially when conducting bLRT, which is computationally intensive.
+A benefit of binning is that it reduces the computation burden significantly for large data, especially when conducting bLRT, which is computationally intensive.
 From Figure \ref{fig:plot1} we also observe that Gaussian mixture models can provide a good fit for non-Gaussian data though the number of mixture components tends to be overestimated because more Gaussian components are needed to model the asymmetry and long tails that usually exist in non-Gaussian data.

 ```{r}
 library(mixR)